Longlegjimmybob/PKHeX.Mobile/README.md

 Build->Clean Solution, Build->Rebuild All, Build->Deploy

-On your device, manually grant the permissions required (storage, camera) so that files can be written & the QR scanning can be performed without issue.
+On your device, manually grant the permisions required (storage, camera) so that files can be written & the QR scanning can be performed without issue.

 Once you have granted the app permissions, you can run it!